sylver-cassart/icebreaker-generator/replit.md

-# LinkedIn Icebreaker Generator
+# Breakr Generator

 ## Overview

-A React-based web application that generates personalized 2-line icebreakers for LinkedIn outreach using AI.
+A React-based web application that generates personalized 2-line breakrs for LinkedIn outreach using AI.
 Users paste LinkedIn profile content, and the system creates three tailored conversation starters designed for cold emails or direct messages.
-The application focuses on professional, human-sounding icebreakers that avoid generic compliments and sales-heavy language.
+The application focuses on professional, human-sounding breakrs that avoid generic compliments and sales-heavy language.

 ## User Preferences